MattDodsonEnglish/docs/readme.md

 <span data-icon='ei-sc-youtube' data-size='s'></span>
 ```

-Ghost supports adding only two social links from the admin, Twitter and Facebook.
-The theme comes with other social icons in the sidebar.
+As mentioned above, Ghosts supports adding only Twitter and Facebook links from the admin.
+But the theme comes with other social icons in the sidebar.
 Edit or update these in the `partials/sidebar-social-icons.hbs`  file.
 For example, here's the Instagram code block:

 ```html
 <li class='c-social-icons__item'>